spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 ### 5.2.7 Annotations information section <a name="5.2.7"></a>

-Annotations permit the addition of information to validate and clarify ambiguous SPDX Elements (Packages, Files or Snippets).
+Annotations permit the addition of information to validate and clarify ambiguous SPDX elements (packages, files or snippets).

 Cardinality: Optional, one or many.